 Electroslag Welding Tools and Equipment

 Electroslag welding involves the use of base metal and filler metals to join workpieces together.
-Filler metal melts at the weld join, creating molten slag.
+Filler metal melts at the weld joint, creating molten slag.
 Flux converts electrical energy into heat, providing heat for the weld.

 A power source provides the electrical current.
 Retaining blocks hold workpieces in place, while a welding head controls the molten slag’s direction.
 A wire feeder feeds filler metal into the weld pool, while a wide guide tube protects the electrode from being consumed by the slag.